 There is one thing that the most successful practices have in common: a group of engaged patients who enthusiastically talk about their experiences among friends, family and social networks.
-Tweaking just a few customer service habits could lead to better patient relationships—the kind where patients advertise for you.
+Tweaking just a few customer service habits could lead to better patient relationships and help you acquire more patients.

 1) It all starts with the patient experience, which typically begins with a phone call.